jrlambea/getdatafrom/Slideshare/README.md

 Configuration
 --
-All the config possibinilies are the variables at first lines of the script, there are:
+All the config possibilities are the variables at first lines of the script, there are:

 - TMPDIR for temp directory, it's wipe at the end of the script.
 - SCALEFACTOR as scale for the slides, when bigger, the static images quality is poor.